 **The estimated program fee includes round-trip transportation from Syracuse to Switzerland, accommodations, some group meals, ground transportation, facility fees and all activities and services for which a separate fee is not charged.
 Visiting students will be responsible for making their own travel arrangements and will not be charged for the group flight.
 The final fee will be set once airfare and other expenses have been confirmed.
 College of Law students will be able to use financial aid awards to assist in covering the cost of this program.

 Students should budget $50 per day for personal expenses.
 International students may have to apply for a visa and will be responsible for visa fees and other related expenses.

 A completed online application

 An admissions committee made up of Dean Boise and a Syracuse Abroad representative will review all applications.
 Upon acceptance, a $575 non-refundable deposit is required to confirm your participation in the program.
-The full program fee will be posted to accepted SU students' bursar accounts on December 15th, 2017 and billed alongside Spring 2018 semester charges.
-Non-SU students will be billed separately by Syracuse Abroad.
+The full program fee will be posted to accepted SU students' bursar accounts in December 2018 and billed alongside Spring 2019 semester charges.